alemily100/u-pro-crm-simulations/README.md

 This repository contains the code used to simulate results for the paper **U-PRO-CRM: Designing patient-centred dose-finding trials using Patient-reported Outcomes**.

 ## Background
-This project evaluates the operating characteristics of the novel U-PRO-CRM design under simulation scenarios where it is compared to the published PRO-CRM design and benchmark.
+This project evaluates the operating characteristics of the novel U-PRO-CRM design under simulation scenarios where it is compared to the published PRO-CRM design and a benchmark[1].

 ## Description of R files
 * **functions.R** - code for Section 4.2; functions required to generate trials and identify the MTD for 5,000 simulations in parallel.